The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Stellar density profiles

 Where $V$ corresponds to the volume contained within each galactocentric bin ($r_1, r_1+ 7.27$ kpc) computed by integrating the solid angle of the observed field with the corresponding heliocentric distance $r_h$ that results in the corresponding bin.

-Where $r_1$ and $r_2$ correspond to the minimum and maximum Galactocentric radii of the bin, respectively; $\theta_1$, $\phi_1$ and $\theta_2$, $\phi_2$ are the spherical coordinates covered by the observed field centered at the galactic center and aligned with the Galactic coordinate system convention, and \( r_{h}(\theta, \phi, r_{gc}) \) is the heliocentric radius expressed as a function of the coordinates $\theta, \phi$, and the Galactocentric radius \( r_{gc} \), defined by:

-While J is the jacobian of the transformation from Galactocentric radius to heliocentric radius, given by:

-where $R_{0}$ is the distance between the Sun and the Galactic Center.
-Computing the volume for each bin in this way allows us to compensate for the deviation between the solid angle observed on our line of sight and the center of the shell defined by each bin, i.e., for the fact that we are not observing from the Galactic Center.

 The results of the number density calculations are presented in Figure \ref{fig:radial_b1_25}, where the nMSTO stellar counts are shown as a function of the Galactocentric distance $R_{gc}$ for each Tile (shown in the upper row of panels of Figure \ref{fig:radial_b1_25}).
 These number counts are then divided by the volume of each bin and normalized to the maximum density bin (which corresponds to the bin at 25 kpc), thus producing the radial density profile shown in the middle row of panels of Figure \ref{fig:radial_b1_25}.
 The normalization allows for a comparison between the shapes of published stellar halo profiles and our data, as each profile requires a scaling factor to fit the data.
 For reference, recall that Tile 1 (leftmost panel) corresponds to the lowest density measured along our pointings, and Tile 4 (rightmost panel) to the peak density, for tracers between $60 - 100$~kpc (Figure \ref{fig:lmc25_ra}).
-The triaxial broken-power law density profile from \citet{2008ApJ...680..295B} is shown as an orange curve, along with the Einasto profile from \citet{2015ApJ...809..144X} in blue, labeled as $\rho_{\rm Bell}$ and $\rho_{\rm Xue}$, respectively.
+The triaxial broken-power law density profile from \citet{2008ApJ...680..295B} is shown as a black curve, along with the Einasto profile from \citet{2015ApJ...809..144X} as a dashed line, and the best fit profile found for the Pisces region in \citet{amarante24} as a dotted line.
+Figure \ref{fig:radial_b1_25} illustrates that the density profiles decrease as a function of Galacticentric radius in all tiles, consistent with \citet{2008ApJ...680..295B} triaxial double power-law model only up to ~ $60-70$ kpc.
+Beyond this point, a discontinuity and change in slope is observed, where our data appears to be better explained by either \citet{2015ApJ...809..144X} Einasto profile or \citet{amarante24} fit for the Pieces region.